ashutoshvermacse/GPT-DataScience-Toolkit/README.md

-This project demonstrates the different ways in which the OpenAI API Python library can be utilised to handle data science problems.
+This project demonstrates the different ways in which GPT can be utilised to handle data science problems.
-OpenAI has several capabilities, including:
+GPT has several capabilities, including:

 --> Generate an SQL query from a screenshot of tables.